-Having ensured data transactions within the smart home, it is important to perform the same for the peer-to-peer data transfer among nodes on the BCN architecture.
+Having ensured data transactions within the smart home, it is important to perform the same for the peer-to-peer data transfer among nodes on the blockchain network architecture.
 Aside from the ECC/AES key exchange and data encryption-decryption between the three specified nodes, the data stored on the blockchain can be encrypted to add a layer of privacy protection.
 Sensitive health data can be stored in encrypted form, and access to the decryption keys can be limited to authorized parties only.
-This is one of the several crucial roles a PoA-based blockchain can play in providing an authorization framework for ethical disclosure of private data in the scenario of a smart home healthcare system for the wellbeing monitoring of an elderly person.
-This data encryption and privacy preservation technique decreases the likelihood of the information within records being accessible to unauthorized actors provided the private keys of BCN participants are not misplaced or compromised.
-Stolen, lost private keys or misplaced contract calls in permissionless blockchain used in cryptocurrencies such as Bitcoin, Ethereum, etc., have led to high-profile hacks in the blockchain systems [261,262], where "Poly Network breach would be among biggest heists to target cryptocurrency industry".
-However, due to the traceability and transparency features of blockchain, the reversal of stolen asset was possible after security researchers said they had identified a trial of digital clues left by the hackers.
-In addition, SlowMist, a blockchain security firm, confirmed it managed to identify "the attacker's mailbox, IP, and device fingerprints through on-chain and off-chain tracking" [263].
-Due to the transparency of the blockchain and the use of blockchain analytics, laundering or cashing out stolen crypto assets is extremely difficult [264].
+This is one of the several crucial roles a Proof of Authority (PoA)--based blockchain can play in providing an authorization framework for ethical disclosure of private data in the scenario of a smart home healthcare system for the well-being monitoring of an elderly person.
+This data encryption and privacy preservation technique decreases the likelihood of the information within records being accessible by unauthorized actors provided the private keys of BC network participants are not misplaced or compromised.
+Stolen, lost private keys or misplaced contract calls in permissionless blockchain used in cryptocurrencies such as Bitcoin, Ethereum, etc., have led to high-profile hacks in the blockchain systems [283, 284] where "Poly Network breach would be among biggest heists to target cryptocurrency industry".
+However, due to the traceability and transparency feature in blockchain, reversal of the stolen asset was possible after security researchers said they had identified a trial of digital clues left by the hackers.
+In addition, SlowMist, a blockchain security firm, confirmed it managed to identify "the attacker's mailbox, IP, and device fingerprints through on-chain and off-chain tracking" [285].
+Due to the transparency of the blockchain and the use of blockchain analytics, laundering or cashing out stolen crypto assets is extremely difficult [286].

-Consequentially, newer BCNs are implementing creative measures to mitigate ongoing risk.
-In essence, the implementation of PoA-based blockchain is not entirely immune to consequences of loss of a private key or its compromise, only that the likelihood of occurrence is lower since all nodes are pre-authenticated and validating nodes or approved accounts that approve transactions and create blocks that are reputable, well-known to other nodes and trusted entities on the network.
+Consequentially, newer blockchain networks are implementing creative measures to mitigate ongoing risk.
+In essence, the implementation of PoA-based BC is not entirely immune to consequences of loss of a private key or its compromise, only that the likelihood of occurrence is lower since all nodes are preauthenticated and validating nodes or approved accounts that approve transactions and create blocks are reputable, well-known to other nodes, and are trusted entities on the network.
 A grave repercussion in the case of loss of private key by the validators which they use to sign off on transactions and blocks is loss of trust.
-PoA-based blockchain effectiveness depends on the trust placed in its validators.
+PoA-based BC effectiveness depends on the trust placed in its validators.
 If a validator's key is compromised, it could lead to a loss of trust in the network, as users may no longer believe in the validator's ability to secure their keys and, by extension, the network.
-In addition, the centralization in PoA-based blockchain can create a single point of failure, and the loss or theft of a private key can be a significant systemic risk.
+In addition, the centralisation in PoA BC can create a single point of failure, and the loss or theft of a private key can be a significant systemic risk.
 On the flip side, the more centralised, permissioned nature of PoA blockchains may allow for swifter response and intervention in the case of a compromised key.
 The governing entities could potentially freeze the account associated with the lost or stolen key, or the network participants could agree to ignore or roll back fraudulent transactions, depending on the governance rules.